deepgram/self-hosted-resources/charts/deepgram-self-hosted/README.md

 ## Secret Management

-The Deepgram Helm chart takes references to two existing secrets - one containing your distribution credentials to pull container images from Deepgram's image repository, and one containing your Deepgram onprem API key.
+The Deepgram Helm chart takes references to two existing secrets - one containing your distribution credentials to pull container images from Deepgram's image repository, and one containing your Deepgram self-hosted API key.

 Consult the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/) for best practices on configuring Secrets for use in your cluster.